AlexsJones/squawker/README.md

     log.Fatal(err)
   }

-	notifierManager.Send("THIS IS EVENT YOU ALL NEED TO KNOW ABOUT!")
+	notifierManager.SendFanOut("THIS IS EVENT YOU ALL NEED TO KNOW ABOUT!")

+  notifierManager.SendFanIn("Slack","An alert has been sent...")
 ```